AtharvaGokhale95/NLP_GenAI_LLM_Deployment/Notes/Deep_Learning_NLP.md

       2. Vanishing Gradient (sigmoid activation functions) -> The starting words in the sentence do not participate much -> The Input Weights are not updated as the derivative term -> 0
       3. In order to deal with vanishing gradient, we can use activation functions like ReLu or Leaky ReLu (derivative of ReLu ~= 1)

-4. LSTM RNN: Long Short Term Memory RNN -> This model will be useful for long sentence and will update the weights precisely with all the words in the sentence having their contribution in updating the weights
+4. LSTM RNN: Long Short Term Memory RNN -> This model will be useful for long sentence and will update the weights precisely with all the words in the sentence having equal contribution in updating the weights